alkibiadis12/space-web-components/README.md

 ﻿# space-web-components (Only devDependencies project)

-Technologies used
+Technologies used:
--typescript
+-Typescript-
--web components
+-Web components-
--store with custom events
+-Store with custom events-
--router using histori api
+-Router using histori api-